RubyXiang/INFO5100/README.md

-# NEU-INFO5100
+# INFO5100

-*- These are assignments for Info5100*
+*- These are assignments for Info5100: Application Engineering and Development*